Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification: Background and related work

-We distinguish between two main branches of node classification algorithms, discussed next.
-The graph neural network paradigm, introduced in the recent years, attempts to incorporate a given network's adjacency structure as a neural network layers.
-Amongst first such approaches there were Graph Convolutional Networks \cite{kipf2016semi}, its generalization with the attention mechanism \cite{velivckovic2018graph}, as well as the isomorphism-based variants with provable properties \cite{xu2018powerful}.
-Treating the adjacency structure as a neural network has also shown promising results \cite{hamilton2017inductive}.
-The key characteristics of this branch of methods is their capability of accounting for \emph{node features} (adjacency matrix gets multiplied as part of a special layer during learning from features).
-On the other hand, if node features are not available, which is the case with the majority off the freely available public data sets, more optimized methods, focused on \emph{structure-based} learning were introduced.
-For example, the LINE algorithm \cite{tang2015line} uses the network's eigendecomposition in order to learn a low dimensional network representation, i.e. a representation of the network in 128 dimensions instead of the dimension matching the number of nodes.
+We distinguish between two main branches of embedding-based learning algorithms, discussed next: graph neural networks and random walk-based learners.
+Graph Neural Networks (GNNs), introduced in the recent years, attempt to incorporate a given network's adjacency structure as {new} neural network layers.
+Amongst first such approaches were the Graph Convolutional Networks (GCNs)~\cite{kipf2016semi}, {their} generalization with the attention mechanism \cite{velivckovic2018graph}, {and} the more recent isomorphism-based variants with provable properties~\cite{xu2018powerful}.
+Treating the adjacency structure as a neural network has also shown promising results~\cite{hamilton2017inductive}.
+The key characteristic of this branch of methods is their capability {to account for} \emph{node features} by multiplication of the normalized adjacency matrix as part of a special layer during learning from features.
+On the other hand, if node features are not available, which is the case with the majority of freely available public data sets, more optimized methods focused on \emph{structure-based learning} {are preferred}.
+For example, the LINE algorithm~\cite{tang2015line} uses the network's \emph{eigendecomposition} in order to learn a low dimensional network representation, e.g., a representation of the network{'s nodes} in 128 dimensions instead of the dimension {that} matches the number of nodes.
 Approaches that use random walks to sample the network include DeepWalk \cite{perozzi2014deepwalk} and its generalization node2vec \cite{grover2016node2vec}.
-It was recently proven that DeepWalk, node2vec, and LINE can be reformulated as an implicit matrix factorization \cite{Qiu:2018:NEM:3159652.3159706}.
+It was recently proven that DeepWalk, node2vec, and LINE can be reformulated as implicit matrix factorization \cite{Qiu:2018:NEM:3159652.3159706}.
+Furthermore, approaches such as struc2vec~\cite{struc2vec} demonstrated how more complex, multilayer structure can be compressed into node representations for better performance.
+Despite many promising approaches developed, a recent extensive evaluation of network embedding techniques \cite{goyal2017graph} suggests that node2vec \cite{grover2016node2vec} remains one of the best embedding approaches for the task of \textbf{structural} node classification.

-All the before-mentioned methods aim to preserve topological properties of the input network in the final embedding.
-There currently exist only a handful of approaches that leverage the deep learning methodology (discussed in the introductory section) to learn from complex networks directly.
-For example, an approach named Structural Deep Network Embedding (SDNE) \cite{Wang:2016:SDN:2939672.2939753} learns embeddings from the network adjacency matrices generated using deep autoencoders.
-The authors of this approach have experimentally shown that neural networks with up to three layers suffice for the majority of learning tasks on five different complex networks.
-When determining the layer sizes and other parameters, they used exhaustive search, which is computationally demanding for such problems.